ghga-de/milestones-docs/25-pacific_lamprey/technical_specification.md

 ## Additional Implementation Details:

-- A implementation that can be run by data stewards locally, no production-ready and independently deployed services.
+- An implementation that can be run by data stewards locally, no production-ready and independently deployed services.
 - includes:
     - basic in implementation of the submission store